piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Overriding bundle templates
 ---------------------------

-You can override every bundle template that you wish in your theme, that's the main goal of a theme.
+You can override every bundle template that you wish in your theme, that's the main goal of themes.
 Suppose that e.g.
-**FooThemeBundle** is the current theme for a sent request, and the **Default** controller with the **index** action from the **BooBundle** will be performed.
+**FooThemeBundle** is the current theme for the request, and the **Default** controller with the **index** action from the **BooBundle** will be performed.

 The BooBundle: